iyassou/umatrix/README.md

-# `umatrix` - A matrix library for Micropython
+# `umatrix` - A matrix library for MicroPython

 ## Features

 `umatrix` was written mainly with speed and ease-of-use in mind.
-It aims to be a simple solution to matrix arithmetic needs in Micropython.
+It aims to be a simple solution to matrix arithmetic needs in MicroPython.
 It implements basic matrix operations (addition, subtraction, multiplication) as well as determinant (shortened to `det`), `inverse`, `trace`, `transpose`, `copy`, and other functions.
 The matrix class supports `int`, `float`, and `complex` coefficients.

 ## Examples